okiyaalvin/okiyaalvin.github.io/_posts/2025-07-03-onedrive-on-ubuntu.md

 > 🔑 This step links your Ubuntu device with your OneDrive account.

+- Once you have logged in successfully, there will be a blank screen on the browser.
+- Copy the full url on the browser at this stage, and paste it in the terminal as it will have prompted you to enter the URI.
+- Click Enter and you will see syncronization progress via the terminal.

 ---

 ### 6️⃣ Back Up Your Important Folders